foxutech/nodejs-k8s-aws/README.md

 $ cd nodejs-k8s-aws/aws-infra

+Configure AWS credentials using, aws configure command, before run this be prepare with accesskey and secretkey and zone.

+$ aws configure

 # Step2: Lets Get.Plan.Apply

 Once you have all the files in the place, run a "terraform get" to get all the missing modules.